emard/esp32s3-ptp/README.md

 Opens the filesystem in file browser window. it appears like an USB stick.

-For commandline gnome mounts it here:
+For commandline and scripting it is useful to know that when user is logged to gnome, then PTP is mounted here:

     ls /run/user/$UID/gvfs/gphoto2\:host\=iManufacturer_iProduct_iSerial/